IRA and Retirement Plan Penalties in header of articles

 An alternate payee received the distribution under a qualified domestic relations order (QDRO).
 This exception doesn’t apply to IRAs.

-IRAs have additional exceptions to the 10% early withdrawal penalty.
+IRAs have additional exceptions to the 10% penalty.
 The penalty for a distribution from your IRA doesn’t apply if:

-You use your IRA distribution to pay for health insurance premiums if both of these apply:
+You use your IRA distribution to pay for health insurance premiums.
+Both of these must be true:

 You've received unemployment compensation for at least 12 consecutive weeks.